sophiawisdom/sophiawisdom.github.io/content/posts/ssm.md

+---
+title: "SSM Optimization: An introduction to GPU performance optimization through the lens of a single kernel"
+date: 2023-01-17T04:20:46-08:00
+draft: false
+---

 A friend of mine was desperate -- just desperate -- for speedy kernels.
 She knew the math, she knew the ML, she knew what had to be done.
 But her kernels were ludicrously slow because she didn't understand the GPU.
 The GPU is a fundamentally different machine than the CPU, with fundamentally different capabilities, especially with the rise of Tensor Cores and other fixed-function "accelerators within the accelerator".
 It is difficult to predict and understand what math operations can be made to run quickly on the GPU and why.

 ## Why are GPUs such a big deal anyway?